 Paid media expenses refer to print or broadcast ads to increase public awareness of issues central to UCS's mission such as renewable energy, clean transportation and climate change.
 UCS's policy is to expense paid media costs as incurred.
-These expenses were approximately \$969,000 and \$1,056,000 for the years ended September 30, 2019 and 2018, respectively.
-Included in the media expenses is use of an in-kind donation of billboard advertising amounting to approximately \$135,000 and \$374,000 for the years ended September 30, 2019 and 2018, respectively.
+These expenses were approximately \$807,000 and \$969,000 for the years ended September 30, 2020 and 2019, respectively.
+Included in the paid media expenses is use of an in-kind donation of billboard advertising amounting to approximately \$100,000 and \$135,000 for the years ended September 30, 2020 and 2019, respectively.
+Paid media is included in contractual expenses on the Statements of Functional Expenses.